Speaking: Interactive Communication C2

 C) Weaving data into a story.

-→ Answer: B. The speaker doesn't answer the question directly.
-Instead, they accept the premise (it's about cost) and reframe it in a much more powerful way, challenging the audience to think about the long-term cost of inaction.
+→ Answer: B. The speaker accepts the premise (cost) and reframes it powerfully, challenging the audience to think about the long-term cost of inaction.

-This mission combines all the elements of C1-level speaking: structure, advanced language, and persuasive delivery.
+This mission combines all the elements of C2-level speaking: structure, advanced language, and persuasive delivery.

-- Choose an idea you are genuinely passionate about (a project, a social cause, a business idea).
+- Choose an idea you are genuinely passionate about (a project, social cause, business idea).

 - Prepare a 2-minute "visionary pitch."
 Your goal is to inspire an audience to believe in your idea.

 - Structure your pitch.
-You could use the "Problem-Solution-Vision" framework.
+You could use a "Problem-Solution-Vision" framework.

 - Incorporate at least two advanced techniques from this lesson (e.g., a "Higher Purpose" appeal, a rhetorical device like anaphora, a powerful pause).